Back

 The best of unreleased

-We started off with the design and decided to piggyback on EvTrip and ChargedUp , similar projects that we previously worked on.
+We started off with the design and decided to piggyback on EvTrip and ChargedUp, similar projects that we previously worked on.
 On top of that, we analyzed the competitors and Apple frameworks — backdrops had just started gaining popularity at that time.
-To make the backdrops work on React Native, we had to break a sweat a little bit.
+To make the backdrops work on React Native, we had to break a little bit of sweat .
 More about that a bit later on.

-The designer took black and yellow as the primary colors — yellow as a symbol of energy, black as a good contrasting color.
+The designer took black and yellow as the primary colors — yellow as a symbol of energy and black as a good contrasting color.

 The UI/UX design scope was planned out into weekly sprints.
-It took us only 2 to finish it smoothly because we had already gained niche insights working on the ChargedUp project.
-We used the best parts of ChargedUp: optimal UX-solutions and bold UI ideas waved aside by the ChargedUp team.
+It took us only two to finish it smoothly because we had already gained niche insights working on the ChargedUp project.
+We used the best parts of ChargedUp: optimal UX solutions and bold UI ideas waved aside by the ChargedUp team.

 IoT mobile app development.
 Energo design